o3de/o3de.org/content/docs/userguide/mobile/ios/game-building.md

 ---
-description: ' Configure and build an iOS game application using the &ALY; build tools. '
+description: ' Configure and build an iOS game application using the Lumberyard build tools. '
 title: Building Your iOS App
 ---
 # Building Your iOS App {#ios-game-building}